B161 & LDN 1121

 This picture is a close-up detail shot, showing just over 10% of the giant nebula IC1396.
 The colours indicate hydrogen, oxygen, and sulphur all mixing together, while the dark patches are areas blocking the light from background stars.

 IC1396 is a very photogenic region of the sky.
 It’s a large object, so well-suited to wide-field telescopes.
 In fact, I captured it a few years back using my Askar FRA400 telescope.
 If you have a longer focal length to play with, like my Askar 130PHQ‘s 1000mm, then you can really zoom in to see get those details.
-Most people are drawn to the The Elephant’s Trunk Nebula, and I photographed that back in October 2022.
+Most people are drawn to the the Elephant’s Trunk Nebula, and I photographed that back in October 2022.
 There’s a lot more to see in this region of space though, and I decided to return to it in order to snap the lesser-known region next to the Elephant’s Trunk, known as B161 and LDN 1121.
 Here’s my wide-field view of IC1396, and the box shows the area covered by my latest image:

 Specifically, B161 and LDN 1121 are these areas: